Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

-Note that if $f$ and $g$ are $B$-eigenfunctions with weights $\lambda$ and $\mu$ respectively, then $fg$ is a $B$-eigenfunction with weight $\lambda+\mu$.
-It follows that $S_G(A)$ is a semigroup (under addition).
+From Theorem \ref{th-product-isotypic}, $S_G(A)$ is a semigroup (under addition).
 We call $S_G(A)$ the {\it semigroup of highest weights of $A$} or simply {\it weight semigroup of $A$}.
-When there is no chance of confusion we will drop the subscript $G$ and write $S(A)$ instead of $S_G(A)$.
-2) We call the Newton-Okounkov convex set of the semigroup $S(A)$ the {\it moment convex set} or simply the {\it moment set} of $A$ and denote it by $\Delta_G(A)$ or simply $\Delta(A)$.
-3) We call the lattice $\Lambda(S(A))$ associated to the semigroup $S(A)$, the {\it weight lattice of $A$} and denote it by $\Lambda(A)$.
-Also the linear subspace spanned by $\Lambda(A)$ will be denoted by $\Lambda_\r(A)$. \end{Def}
+When there is no chance of confusion we will drop the subscript $G$ and write $S(A)$ instead of $S_G(A)$. \item We call the Newton-Okounkov convex set of the semigroup $S(A)$ the {\it moment convex set} or simply the {\it moment set} of $A$ and denote it by $\Delta_G(A)$ or simply $\Delta(A)$. \item We call the lattice $\Lambda(S(A))$ associated to the semigroup $S(A)$, the {\it weight lattice of $A$} and denote it by $\Lambda(A)$.
+Also {the vector subspace} spanned by $\Lambda(A)$ will be denoted by $\Lambda_\r(A)$. \end{enumerate} \end{Def}

 \begin{Rem} Consider the subalgebra $A^U$ of $U$-invariants in $A$.
-Since the action of $U$ respects the grading we can write $A^U = \bigoplus_{k \geq 0}A_k^U$.
+Since the action of $U$ respects the grading we have $A^U = \bigoplus_{k \geq 0}L_k^U$.
 Because $T$ normalizes $U$, the algebra $A^U$ is stable under the action of $T$, i.e. is a $T$-algebra.
 One can alternatively define $S(A)$ to be the semigroup of $T$-weights of the subalgebra $A^U$, i.e. $S_T(A^U) = S_G(A)$. \end{Rem}

-\begin{Rem}[Connection with moment polytope in symplectic geometry] Let $X$ be a Hamiltonian $K$-manifold with the moment map $\mu: X \to \Lie(K)^*$.
+\begin{Rem}[Connection with moment polytope in symplectic geometry] with the moment map $\mu: X \to \Lie(K)^*$.
 It is a well-known result due to F. Kirwan that the intersection of the image of the moment map with the positive Weyl chamber is a convex polytope usually called the {\it moment polytope} or {\it Kirwan polytope} of the Hamiltonian $K$-space $X$.